 - What should I wear?

-- What can I expect when I actually get there?
+- What can I expect once I actually get there?

 - What about voiceover commercial acting?
 What do I need to know?